 Ralph Moore, Saxophone

-Moore spent fifteen years playing tenor saxophone in the band for The Tonight Show with Jay Leno.
-During that time, Moore collaborated in a few cooperative jazz quartets and quintets— one in particular—aptly named “Escape from New York,” featuring some of his Tonight Show co-horts, drummer Marvin “Smitty” Smith and bassist Bob Hurst.
-Moore even released a number of albums for the Landmark (now 32 Jazz) Criss Cross, Concord, Reservoir and Savoy labels.
-With The Tonight Show with Jay Leno well behind him, Moore is always ready to jump in and get to who he intrinsically and innately is – a jazz musician playing and creating the music he loves.
+Notably, Moore spent fifteen years playing tenor saxophone in the The Tonight Show Orchestra with Jay Leno.
+During that time, Moore collaborated with many musicians, jazz quartets and quintets.
+One in particular, aptly named “Escape from New York,” featured some of his Tonight Show band members, drummer Marvin “Smitty” Smith and bassist Bob Hurst.

 Moore has released several albums for the Landmark (now 32 Jazz), Criss Cross, Concord, Reservoir and Savoy labels.
 He can also be heard playing sideman on many other great jazz albums.
 Ralph Moore has a solid, straight-ahead and inspiring style that puts him out front where he belongs.